 The Foundation only accepts applications submitted through the online application system, which can be accessed on the Applicant Registration page.
 We cannot, therefore, consider any material sent by mail or email.

-The online application has five pages and consists of the application form, three reference letters (which have to be received by the deadline along with the application), a curriculum vitae (three pages maximum), a one-page description in English of the project that the applicant would pursue during her/his stay at the Study Center, and three work samples of the applicant’s work that has been published, performed, exhibited, or otherwise publicly presented during the last five years.
+The online application has five pages and consists of the application form, two reference letters (which have to be received by the deadline along with the application), a curriculum vitae (three pages maximum), a one-page description in English of the project that the applicant would pursue during her/his stay at the Study Center, and three work samples of the applicant’s work that has been published, performed, exhibited, or otherwise publicly presented during the last five years.
 For specific information on any of the above, please click the [Instructions] buttons at the bottom of the application pages.

 You may apply in only one discipline.
 You should choose the discipline that is best related to the project you would pursue at the Study Center.